 * Remade, in color, in 1949, as the more bearable Streets Of Laredo, with William Holden, William Bendix and Macdonald Carey.
 Then there was a 1951 B-flick with George Montgomery, same title, different plot (might be silly fun).
 Aside from showing up in numerous quality films—The Comancheros, Bonnie And Clyde, Extreme Prejudice, Lonesome Dove, Hell Or High Water readily come to mind—the hard-bitten hombres exploits were also showcased in TV series.
 Tales Of The Texas Rangers ran from 1955 to 1959 (I dimly recall, because I am older than a Saguaro cactus), the enjoyable Laredo (1965-67) and the no-thanks-I’ll-just-hit-my-head-with-a-mallet Walker, Texas Ranger, inflicted from 1993 to 2001.

-Back to the big screen—in 2001, dropping the ‘The’ there was the just plain—and just plain terrible—Texas Rangers, with James Van Der Beek and Ashton Kutcher.
-It was an atomic bomb, demolished by critics, making just $763,740 against a cost of $38,000,000.
+Back to the big screen—in 2001, dropping the ‘The’ was the just plain—and just plain terrible—Texas Rangers, with James Van Der Beek and Ashton Kutcher.
+It was an atomic bomb, demolished by critics, making but $763,740 against a cost of $38,000,000.
 Ouch.
-This one calls not just for a bottle of tequila, but a brand that has the fabled hallucinogenic worm at the bottom.
+That kind of wipeout calls not just for a bottle of tequila, but a brand that has the fabled hallucinogenic worm at the bottom.
 The only memorable thing about it was a quote from John Milius, who wrote the original script, which was trashed and rewritten when the Weinstein’s took over production: “I think they should give Harvey Weinstein to the Taliban.
 I’d like to see him on the other side.
 I’d like to hunt him down in a cave.”
-Damn straight on that one, dude.
+Damn straight on that one, Raisuli.